USA: “We have to get it right”…

 -

-USA: “We have to get it right” – Trump supporters march through Washington DC - about 1 hour ago
+USA: “We have to get it right” – Trump supporters march through Washington DC - 6 hours ago

 -

-USA: Pro-Trump supporters continue to contest election results in Dallas rally - about 1 hour ago
+USA: Pro-Trump supporters continue to contest election results in Dallas rally - 7 hours ago

 -